 Binomial Probability Distribution

 Bernoulli Trials

-Many experiments consists of repeated independent trials and each trial have only two possible outcomes such as head or tail, right or wrong, alive or dead, defective or non-defective etc. If the probability of each outcome remains the same (constant) throughout the trials, then such trials are called the Bernoulli Trials.
+Many experiments consist of repeated independent trials, and each trial has only two possible outcomes, such as head or tail, right or wrong, alive or dead, defective or non-defective, etc. If the probability of each outcome remains the same (constant) throughout the trials, then such trials are called Bernoulli Trials.

+Binomial Probability Distribution